cs10/su25/lab_directory.md

 Lab Slides: [Folder]() or can be accessed using [https://tinyurl.com/cs10-labs](https://tinyurl.com/cs10-labs)

 > Labs are an opportunity for you to apply what you've learned in lecture in code (and other forms) All labs have a conceptual and a coding component.
 All labs assignments must be uploaded and autograded using Gradescope; the Gradescope link can be found on the worksheet.
+There is also two sets of practice exams that will count towards your lab grade (the Practice Midterm and the Practice Postterm).
+You will need to take both the coding and non-coding portions to receive credit.
+Credit for the practice exams is based on completion only not the score you received on the practice exam.

 > The worksheeks linked below are high-level overviews and can be seen as a set of instructions for  lab.
 Each worksheet lists all the required blocks, functions, or tasks for a particular lab.
 The worksheets also contain some of the test cases used to grade the lab.